 Keynote speakers include the clinical psychologist, author and commentator Nigel Latta, New York Times technology journalist Kashmir Hill, Privacy Commissioner John Edwards, Chief Archivist Richard Foy, demographer Prof Tahu Kukutai, and ID Care managing director Prof David Lacey.

-More information about registering for the event can be found at Victoria University of Wellington.
+More information about the event can be found at Victoria University of Wellington.

 About NEC Corporation